imarc/auth/README.md

 constructor must implement the `iMarc\Auth\EntityInterface` which contains two methods:

 - getRoles() - returns an array of all the roles the object/entity contains
-- getACLs() - returns user specific ACLs which overload roles
+- getPermissions() - returns user specific ACLs which overload roles

 ### Creating the Manager